 Facilities less than 1 megawatt (“MW”) will not be required to provide reactive capability, except as may be provided by the retail rate schedule and Terms and Conditions for Distribution Services under which the Interconnecting Customer takes service.

 Facilities greater than or equal to 1 MW interconnected with the Company EPS shall be required to provide reactive capability to regulate and maintain EPS voltage at the PCC as per NEPOOL requirements.
 The Company and NEPOOL shall establish a scheduled range of voltages to be maintained by the Facility.
-The reactive capability requirements shall be reviewed as part of the Impact Study and Facilities Study.
+The reactive capability requirements shall be reviewed as part of the Impact Study and Detailed Study.

 Protection Requirements for New or Modified Facility Interconnections with the EPS